CIRCSE/IT-TB/IT-TB_UD/v2.6/README.md

 # Acknowledgments

 * https://lila-erc.eu/ ...
 The LiLa project (Linking Latin) will include also the _Index Thomisticus_ and its UD version
+	* The _LiLa: Linking Latin_ project has received funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme – Grant Agreement No. 769994.
 * http://itreebank.marginalia.it/ ...
 Index Thomisticus Treebank
 * http://ufal.mff.cuni.cz/hamledt ...
 HamleDT
 * http://ufal.mff.cuni.cz/treex ...
 Treex is the software used for conversion